Juan Natalicio González

-Juan Natalicio González Paredes (8 September 1897 – 6 December 1966) was a Paraguayan poet who served as President of Paraguay from 15 August 1948 to 30 January 1949.
+Juan Natalicio González Paredes (8 September 1897 – 6 December 1966) was a Paraguayan politician and poet who served as President of Paraguay from 15 August 1948 to 30 January 1949.

 Early life

 Natalicio González was born in Villarrica in the department of Guairá.
 Having lost his parents, he moved to Asunción, Paraguay's capital, in 1912 to finish his high school studies.
 He graduated in 1915 from the Colegio Nacional de Asunción (Asunción's National College), and planned to study medicine in the Universidad Nacional de Asunción (Asunción's National University).
 However, that same year the government shut down the UNA's medical school.
 Meanwhile, Natalicio started developing a career as journalist and writer, and became affiliated with the Colorado Party.
 He had no further formal education, but he achieved an outstanding intellectual level through a very disciplined self-education.

 In 1928 he married Lydia Frutos, a well-known Paraguayan socialite.
 Lydia was famous for her beauty and also for her high intellectual level, having graduated from educational institutions abroad.